 Some social networks have more spam than others.

 Facebook and Instagram are the spammiest social networks.
-It seems that the Meta properties have the biggest spam problems.
+Meta properties have the biggest spam problems.
+They have improved since last year, but they’re still way ahead.
 Our respondents were far less likely to report seeing spam on LinkedIn.

 On LinkedIn, users are less likely to be anonymous, and therefore more likely to be concerned with their own reputation.
 That may explain the difference.

-Comments are one problem.
-Spammers are notorious for leaving self-promotional comments.
-35% of our respondents see spam comments every day.
+Spam comments are a problem.
+Spammers are notorious for leaving self-promotional comments on social media.
+31% of our respondents see spam comments every day.

-Direct messages are another problem.
+Spam direct messages are another problem.
 Spammers use DMs to send unwanted marketing messages.
-Most social users get spam messages, and 20% of our respondents get spam DMs every day.
+Most social users get spam messages, and about 20% of our respondents get spam DMs every day.

 Social spam, either as comments or DMs, is unnecessary.
 AJ Wilcox points out that the opportunity to be visible is high, especially on LinkedIn where most users never post.